 Danger LevelMedium — corporate raids rare but brutal; scams constant

-Three levels below Sector 4D's server farms, in tunnels running warm with waste heat, Substrate Row offers everything the licensed consciousness economy will not sell to those who need it most.
+Three levels below the server farms, in tunnels running warm with waste heat from the Data Shadow above, Substrate Row offers everything the licensed consciousness economy will not sell to those who need it most.
 Bandwidth upgrades at a tenth of corporate price.
 Memory modification without the six-month waiting list.
-Consciousness transfer for people who would never pass a credit check.
-Four hundred meters of converted maintenance tunnels, low ceiling, improvised lighting, air smelling of overheated circuitry and cooking oil.
+Consciousness transfer for people who would never pass Nexus Dynamics' credit check.
+Fork services for anyone who needs to be in two places at once and can't afford the legal version.

 Substrate Row — narrow underground corridor with colored lights from doorway curtains, hand-painted signs, condensation on walls, grated metal flooring, figures browsing the cramped marketplace